Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: System model

 \subsection{The Constellation-dependent Detection Probability}

-We derive the constellation-dependent detection probability by analyzing each signal processing block of the sensing receiver.
-For the \ac{CA}-\ac{CFAR} algorithm with a window length \mbox{$N_{\text{win}} \rightarrow \infty$}, the detection probability converges to assuming Gaussian distributed noise and interference~\cite{richards_fundamentals_2014}.
-It depends only on the false alarm rate $\PFA$ and the average \ac{SINR} $\gamma$ of the signal fed to the detection algorithm.
-Since the false alarm rate $\PFA$ is usually fixed during system design, increasing the detection probability $\PD$ requires increasing the average \ac{SINR} $\gamma$ at the input of the \ac{CA}-\ac{CFAR}, i.e., at the output of the \ac{IFFT}.
+We derive the constellation-dependent detection probability of the \ac{TOI} by analyzing each signal processing block of the sensing receiver.
+For the \ac{CA}-\ac{CFAR} algorithm with a window length \mbox{$N_{\text{win}} \rightarrow \infty$}, the detection probability is assuming Gaussian distributed noise and interference~\cite{richards_fundamentals_2014}.
+The detection probability $\PD$ depends only on the false alarm rate $\PFA$ and the average \ac{SINR} $\bar{\gamma}_{\text{TOI}}$ at the input of the detector.
+To prevent clutter-induced bursts of false alarms and to enable robust and predictable detection performance, the false alarm rate $\PFA$ is usually fixed during system design~\cite{richards_fundamentals_2014}.
+Consequently, increasing the detection probability $\PD$ requires increasing the average \ac{SINR} $\bar{\gamma}_{\text{TOI}}$ at the input of the \ac{CA}-\ac{CFAR}, i.e., at the output of the \ac{IFFT}.
+Note that the average is taken with respect to the \ac{RCS} fluctuations of the \ac{TOI}, as modeled by the Swerling-1 model.
+Following standard practice~\cite{richards_fundamentals_2014}, we first derive the \ac{SINR} for a fixed sensing-channel realization~(\ref{eq:system_model:sensing_channel_time_domain}) and subsequently average over the sensing-channel fluctuations.

 When random constellation symbols are transmitted, the noise at the output of the \ac{MF}, i.e., at the input of the \ac{IFFT}, may no longer be Gaussian as can be observed from~(\ref{eq:system_model:transfer_function_estimate}).
 To show that the noise is still approximately Gaussian at the output of the \ac{IFFT}, we decompose the channel transfer function estimate $\hat{\RV{h}}_n$ into a deterministic part $h_n$ and a random part \mbox{$\widetilde{\RV{w}}_n = h_n(|\RV{x}_n|^2 \!-\!
 1)+\RV{w}_{\text{s,}n} \RV{x}^{\star}_n$}, which accounts for \ac{AWGN} and the randomness of the modulation, i.e., \mbox{$\hat{\RV{h}}_n = h_n + \widetilde{\RV{w}}_n$}.